kamu-data/kamu-docs/content/cli/get-started/_index.md

 categories: []
 ---

-Hi, and welcome to `kamu` - the world's first **planet-scale data pipeline**!
+Hi, and welcome to `kamu` - the world's first **planet-scale data pipeline** that begins on your laptop!

-`kamu` is an innovative project with a unique design that will take some time to wrap your head around.
+`kamu` is an innovative project with unique design - it takes some time to wrap your head around.
 To help you in this journey we have outlined the recommended sequence of steps for you below.

-If you need help or want to share your feedback along the way - please consider joining our [Discord community](https://discord.gg/nU6TXRQNXC)!
+If you need help or want to share your feedback along the way - please consider joining our [community channels]({{<relref "community">}})!

 To get started:
 1. Acknowledge the [current project status]({{<ref "project-status">}})